akemp7/CapstoneReact/README.md

 #### By _Anita Kemp_

 ## Description
-This application prompts a user to watch a video and then summarize what happened afterwards.
-A researcher can then see a list of summaries and query by word, phrase, or letter, in order to find language patterns.
-Part of Speech (POS) tagging has been implemented (from an npm package) in order to also allow the researcher to query by noun, verb, adjective, etc.

 Currently this is all frontend with React.
 However, in the future there will also be an API built with C#.